OWASP/www-chapter-bangalore/tab_archive.md

 # **Chapter News**

+### 15 February 2025

+Details of the combined OWASP/null Bangalore meeting have been posted.
+Please follow the [link](https://www.meetup.com/owasp-bangalore-chapter/events/306113996/) for more information

+### 25 January 2025

+Details of the combined OWASP/null Bangalore meeting have been posted.
+Please follow the [link](https://www.meetup.com/owasp-bangalore-chapter/events/305648411/) for more information

 ### 09 January 2021

 Details of the combined null/OWASP/G4H Bangalore meeting have been posted.
 Please follow the [link](https://www.meetup.com/OWASP-Bangalore-Chapter/events/276065050/) for more information